dowjones/intentionjs/README.md

 	<!-- For the purposes of the documentation I will always use the
 		prefix "in-" instead of "data-in-" to keep things concise -->
 	<!-- attribute structure: prefix-context-function
-		ie in-mobile-class OR in-highrez-src -->
+		ie in-mobile-class OR in-highres-src -->
 	<div class="not interesting" intent in-mobile-class="more interesting">
 ```